 It seems everyone pulls out the stops for Christmas, the second most important Christian holiday in Eastern Europe after Easter.
 Christmas is another opportunity to feast after a fasting period.
 In this case, Advent.
 But not only is feasting part of the festivities, visiting and entertaining hordes of friends and family are mandatory.
 And no Eastern European is welcomed into the home without a toast to one's health (whether with vodka or mulled wine or fruit cordials) and, at the very least,... tea or coffee with sweets, if not a full-blown meal.
-Honey breads and gingerbreads are the overwhelming favorites among the countries, some highly decorated, but butter cookies with sprinkles are not unknown.
+Honey bread and gingerbreads are the overwhelming favorites among the countries, some highly decorated, but butter cookies with sprinkles are not unknown.
 Well, see for yourself, below.

 01 of 12